thoughtworks-jumpstart/guides/README.md

-# JumpStart Guides
+# Jumpstart Guides

-JumpStart Guides uses [docsify](https://docsify.js.org/#/) to generate our guides.
+Jumpstart Guides uses [docsify](https://docsify.js.org/#/) to generate our guides.

 The root folder of all our guides can be found in the `docs` folder.